rarcher/Derpybot/README.md

 # Derpy Bot

 Derpy is a simple chatbot for Discord.
-She replies whenever someone says her name in a channel she can access, using Markov chains to generate novel responses from old chat logs.
+She replies whenever someone says her user name in a channel she can access, using Markov chains to generate novel responses from old chat logs.
 When deployed in a channel with a substantial chat history, her responses can get *quite* amusing.

 ## Running the Bot